Dementia: Cognitive testing

 Various brief cognitive tests (5–15 minutes) have reasonable reliability to screen for dementia, but may be affected by factors such as age, education and ethnicity.
 Age and education have a significant influence on the diagnosis of dementia.
 For example, Individuals with lower education are more likely to be diagnosed with dementia than their educated counterparts.
 While many tests have been studied, presently the mini mental state examination (MMSE) is the best studied and most commonly used.
 The MMSE is a useful tool for helping to diagnose dementia if the results are interpreted along with an assessment of a person's personality, their ability to perform activities of daily living, and their behaviour.
-Other cognitive tests include the abbreviated mental test score (AMTS), the, Modified Mini-Mental State Examination (3MS), the Cognitive Abilities Screening Instrument (CASI), the Trail-making test, and the clock drawing test.
+Other cognitive tests include the abbreviated mental test score (AMTS), the, "modified mini–mental state examination" (3MS), the Cognitive Abilities Screening Instrument (CASI), the Trail-making test, and the clock drawing test.
 The MoCA (Montreal Cognitive Assessment) is a reliable screening test and is available online for free in 35 different languages.
 The MoCA has also been shown somewhat better at detecting mild cognitive impairment than the MMSE.
+People with hearing loss, which commonly occurs alongside dementia, score worse in the MoCA test, which could lead to a false diagnosis of dementia.
+Researchers have developed an adapted version of the MoCA test, which is accurate and reliable and avoids the need for people to listen and respond to questions.
 The AD-8 – a screening questionnaire used to assess changes in function related to cognitive decline – is potentially useful, but is not diagnostic, is variable, and has risk of bias.
 An integrated cognitive assessment (CognICA) is a five-minute test that is highly sensitive to the early stages of dementia, and uses an application deliverable to an iPad.
 Previously in use in the UK, in 2021 CognICA was given FDA approval for its commercial use as a medical device.